Java SE, EE, Grails & libraries (Guava, Jersey, Apache...)

 This database is the core of all the application developped in the section and is heavily used by other people around CERN using SOAP and REST API.

-Since the database was the common layer of the legacies application, all the logic has been developped in PL/SQL over many years.
+Since the database was the common layer of the legacy applications, all the logic has been developped in PL/SQL over many years.
 In order to greatly simplify the maintenance and the evolution of the codebase, I proposed to migrate this legacy code to a service oriented architecture.
-The two main application now use the same service layer and
+The two main application now use the same service layer and a REST interface will be setup based on the same layer.

 I was in charge of administering all the applications used by the developers, inside the section but also used by other people in the group.